-The division of responsibility between the political level and the regulator is discussed by the OECD (2011).
+The division of responsibility between the political level and the regulator is discussed in OECD (2011).
 Politics build institutional frameworks for policy making.
-This Swedish example highlights that little attention has been paid to the role of a RIA in the Swedish policy making system.
-This section presents three examples that illustrate the implications for current work with RIAs and CBAs in transport planning.
-As discussed above, one reason for the lack of the full implementation of RIAs in Sweden appears to be the system with committees of inquiry and the referral process.
+This Swedish example highlights that little attention has been paid to the role of RIA in the Swedish policy making system.
+In this chapter we present three examples, which illustrates that this has had implications for the current work with RIA and CBA in transport planning.
+As discussed in the chapter 2, one reason for the lack of the full implementation of RIA in Sweden appears to be the system with committees of inquiry and the referral process.
 However, according to Petersson (2016), their influence on the policy making process is changing.
-One reason for this is that the policy making context has been changing, for example due to membership in the EU28.
-Many proposals are now prepared at the EU level and it is the government and the agencies that prepare Swedish positions in the negotiations that follow, not committees of inquiries.
+One reason for this is that the policy making context has been changing, for example due to the membership in the EU.
+Many proposal are now prepared at the EU level and it is the government and the agencies that prepare Swedish positions in the negotiations that follow, not committees of inquiries.
 According to Petersson (2016) this has implied that political decisions today are taken on much less solid factual grounds.
 He also discusses that it is no longer the case that "all interested parties" are consulted beforehand.
 Hence, despite the referral process, it appears that policy making to a lesser extent is influenced by opinions and advice from stakeholders and the civil society.

-Several evaluations (OECD, 2004; 2007; 2010; 2014; 2015) have found that current policies related to growth and the environment in Sweden are neither innovative nor efficient.
-One reason being that in the current system the ministries do not take a clear lead on strategic issues (OECD, 2014; 2015).
+Several evaluations (OECD, 2004; 2007; 2010; 2014; 2015) have found that current policies related to growth and environment in Sweden are neither innovative nor efficient.
+One reason being that in the current system the ministries do not take a clear lead on strategic issues (OECD, 2014 and 2015).
 This implies an avoidance of, at least an explicit, discussion of conflict between societal goals at the central government level.
 Policies are not coordinated since it is left to various bodies, and individuals, to interpret government policies and design measures based on these interpretations.
 That this is also a problem in Swedish transport policy is discussed in a report from a commission of inquiry (Government Official Report 2009:31).
-Possible reasons for these observations are likely to include the changes made to the Swedish governance system in the last 20 years that described earlier.
+Possible reasons for these observations is likely to be the changes made to the Swedish governance system in the last 20 years that we described above and in chapter 2.
 In the transport sector, the introduction of the Vision Zero and the Environmental Quality Objectives have influenced policy making.
 Both are examples of the introduction of management by objectives in the policy making system.
 They are also examples of policies where the actual implementation to a large extent is delegated to other levels in the governance system